Are you looking to break into Hollywood?

 A spec script, short for a speculative screenplay, is a screenplay written on speculation.
 This means that the writer creates the script without any guarantee of it being commissioned or sold to a production company.

-In short, a film or TV show spec is basically a writing sample that a film or TV writer can use as a calling card to get the attention of the TV or filmmaking industry.
+In short, a film or TV show spec is a writing sample that a film or TV writer can use as a calling card to get the attention of the TV or filmmaking industry.

 Spec scripts are essential in the film industry because they allow aspiring writers to demonstrate their skills and creativity without needing an existing connection with studios or production firms.
 As an independent filmmaker, I know how hard it can be to get a movie made without connections!
 Hint: sometimes you have to just make it yourself.